rotundasoftware/cartero/README.md

 	"mode" : "dev",

 	// (default: undefined) An array of "preprocessing tasks" to be performed on your assets,
 	// such as compiling scss or coffee.
-You may include an entry for any task in this array,
+You may include an entry for any task in this array, as
-	// as long as the task is available and registered using `grunt.loadNpmTasks` (just as if
+	// long as the task is available and registered using `grunt.loadNpmTasks` (just as if you were
-	// you were to run the task yourself from your gruntfile).
-The task will be run on all files
+	// to run the task yourself from your gruntfile).
+The task will be run on all files with the
-	// with the `inExt` file extension, and will output files with the `outExt` extension, if
+	// `inExt` file extension, and will change processed files to have the `outExt` extension, if
 	// provided.
 You can also provide an `options` property that will be forwarded to the task.
 	"preprocessingTasks" : [ {
 		name : "coffee",